eb-namchi/brand-styleguide/README.md

 }
 ```

+Make sure you copy the *entire function*!
 At the bottom of your script, make sure add this line to call it:

 ```
 myFunction()